Junmai “The Seven Spearsmen”

 Shichi Hon Yari is named after the seven spearsmen who became legends at the battle of Shizugatake fought just outside the town of Kinomoto in 1583.

-- quick view new Shichi Hon Yari Sake Shizuku Junmai Daiginjo “Silent Samurai”
+- quick view Shichi Hon Yari Sake Shizuku Junmai Daiginjo “Silent Samurai”

-- quick view new Shichi Hon Yari Sake Junmai Ginjo Nigori “Winter Warrior”
+- quick view Shichi Hon Yari Sake Junmai Ginjo Nigori “Winter Warrior”

-- quick view new Shichi Hon Yari Sake Junmai Namazake Spring Seasonal “Fresh Katana”
+- quick view Shichi Hon Yari Sake Junmai Namazake Spring Seasonal “Fresh Katana”

-- quick view new Shichi Hon Yari Sake Junmai Hiyaoroshi Fall Seasonal “Autumn Assassin”
+- quick view Shichi Hon Yari Sake Junmai Hiyaoroshi Fall Seasonal “Autumn Assassin”